 Page 1 is the story up to 1960, see below.

 The founder of what eventually became Leyland Motors in Leyland, Lancashire.
-James was born in 1860 in Leyland and enjoyed building steam powered engines for vehicles and bicycles.
+James was born in 1860 in Leyland and enjoyed building steam powered engines for vehicles and bicycles and experimented with vehicle designs that weren't very successful.
 His father ran a blacksmith in Leyland which James inherited in 1892.
 He wasn't keen on the blacksmith business and he created a steam lawnmower which secured a first prize and silver medal at the Royal Lancashire Agricultural Show.
 James Sumner died in 1924.

-Became interested when his brother, George, obtained a share of the original company.
+Became interested when his brother, George, obtained a share in the early company.
 The Spurriers came from the Manchester area.

 J.Sumner Ltd was the initial name in 1895 and was formed when a Preston company, Coulthard & Co, purchased a half share.
 A 3 wheel car was built with a lawn-mower engine as the main business was then lawn-mowers.